 The next EPI will be released in 2022.
 This website will be updated as the release draws closer.

-No. Our partners share data with us under certain restrictions, and the data usage agreements under which we operate prohibit the use of the EPI or derivative works in commercial products.
+No. The 2020 EPI is released under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
+Neither the 2020 EPI nor the data available on our downloads page may be used for commercial purposes.
+Our partners share data with us under certain restrictions, and the data usage agreements under which we operate prohibit the use of the EPI or derivative works in commercial products.
 Our data partners are listed in the data sources section of the Technical Appendix.

 The EPI always attempts to use the most recent data available for each indicator.
 Some data are more recent than others, and some data systems take several years to collect data on every country.
 The most recent year for each indicator is reported in the Technical Appendix.